 Demand-dial routing is not the same as remote access.
 Remote access connects a single user to a network.
 Demand-dial routing connects networks together.
 However, both remote access and demand-dial routing use PPP to negotiate and authenticate the connection and encapsulate data sent on the connection.
-As implemented in RRAS, both remote access and demand-dial connections can be enabled separately but share the same:
+As implemented in Routing and Remote Access for Windows Server® 2008, both remote access and demand-dial connections can be enabled separately but share the same:

 Behavior of the dial-in properties of user accounts.

 Security, including authentication protocols and encryption.

 Use of network policies.

 Use of Windows or Remote Authentication Dial-In User Service (RADIUS) as authentication providers.

 IP address allocation configuration.

 Use of PPP features, such as Microsoft Point-to-Point Compression (MPPC), Multilink Protocol (MP), and Bandwidth Allocation Protocol (BAP).